MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-migrate.md

 After the configuration finishes, the process of migrating, restoring, or taking over is complete.

+## Minimize migration downtime

+During migration of an on-premises data gateway, some downtime generally occurs.
+During this downtime, some in-progress refreshes might not succeed.

+If a gateway only contains one member, you should expect the following to occur when you migrate the gateway:

+* Expect all ongoing refreshes using the previous machine to be unsuccessful.

+* Expect new refreshes starting a few minutes after migration to succeed.

+The only way to ensure that there is 100% uptime during a migration:

+1. Create a gateway with many gateway members (a cluster of gateways).
+2. Disable the gateway that is going to be migrated (in the Power Platform admin center).
+3. Wait for a while for ongoing queries to drain.
+4. Migrate the disabled gateway member.
+5. Re-enable the gateway member.

 ## Next steps

 * [Troubleshoot the on-premises data gateway](service-gateway-tshoot.md)